Howard Gossage: Quotes

 He is known for many outspoken comments on the advertising world:

 Advertising accomplishes some things, but it doesn't accomplish all that much.
 I think it's obvious that you can't have more and more of the stuff.

 Repetitive advertising is not indoctrination so much as brain washing.
 There is ample evidence that when this method works well it is like shooting fish in a barrel.
 This is ok outside of the petty objection that even if people are fish, it isn't sporting to shoot them in a barrel.
 Except the fish don't hold still the way they used to, they've developed thicker skins, it takes more ammunition all the time.

-I quite like outdoor advertising, I just see no right for it to exist.
+I wrote a magazine article for Harpers last year, and in it I said specifically this: I like outdoor advertising; I just don't think it ought to be outdoors.

 To explain morality to an adman is like trying to explain to a child that sex is more interesting than ice cream.